victortoledo/PhelanMcDermidSyndrome-SHANK3-Transcriptome/README.md

 # PhelanMcDermidSyndrome-SHANK3-Transcriptome
-This repository contains the scripts used to analyze the transcriptomic profile of iPSC-derived neurons harboring mutations in the SHANK3 gene, associated with the Phelan-McDermid Syndrome
+This repository contains the scripts used to analyze the transcriptomic profile of iPSC-derived neurons harboring mutations in the SHANK3 gene, associated with the Phelan-McDermid Syndrome.
+Results are published in: https://www.nature.com/articles/s41380-025-03433-y

 Codes are ordered according to the steps of the pipeline: